gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

       .. image:: images/mecanum-drive/mecanum-drive-blocks-sample-2.png
          :width: 45em

 As a note, **RUN_WITHOUT_ENCODER does not disable the encoder.
-All it does is tell the SDK not to use the motor encoder for built in velocity control**.
-We will go over what this means in a later section, for now know that it just turns the motor back on so we can use it after the encoder is reset.
+It just tells the SDK not to use the motor encoder for built-in velocity control**.
+We will go over what this means in a later section, but for now, just know that it turns the motor back on so we can use it after the encoder is reset.

-Now we have our position, in counts, relative to the starting angle of the encoder.
+Now we have our position (in counts) relative to the starting angle of the encoder.
 We can make a quick program to see this in action.
 Here, we use a motor encoder plugged into a port named "Arm Motor" in the hardware configuration.

 .. tab-set::